 DOST Science and Technology Foundation Unit is mandated by Republic Act No. 2067, “An Act to Integrate,Coordinate, and Intensify Scientific and Technological Research and Development and to Foster Invention; to Provide Funds Therefor; and for Other Purposes”.

 Science and technology oriented foundations are certified for tax exemption purposes pursuant to Section 24 of R.A.
 No. 2067 (Science Act) as amended by R.A.
 No. 3589.

-SFU ensures the integrity of the DOST certification and bridge collaborative tie-ups between the Department of Science and Technology and the certified science foundations, as it looks forward to the materialization and advancement of S&T projects and programs for the common good of the science community and the nation as a whole.
+The Science and Technology Foundation Unit ensures the integrity of the DOST certification and bridge collaborative tie-ups between the Department of Science and Technology and the certified science foundations, as it looks forward to the materialization and advancement of Science and Technology projects and programs for the common good of the science community and the nation as a whole.

 |4||Evaluates Programs/Projects/Activities (PPAs) based on DOST criteria||10 working days||DOST Agency/ Council|